Transboundary protected area

 A transboundary protected area (TBPA) is an ecological protected area that spans boundaries of more than one country or sub-national entity.
 Such areas are also known as transfrontier conservation areas (TFCAs) or peace parks.

 TBPAs exist in many forms around the world, and are established for various reasons.
 The preservation of traditional animal migration patterns, ensuring sufficient food and water sources for population growth, is a critical reason for the creation of TBPAs.
 However, TBPAs also encourage tourism, economic development and goodwill between neighbouring countries, as well as making it easier for indigenous inhabitants of the area to travel.

-Types of Transboundary Protected Areas
+Types of transboundary protected areas

 TBPAs exist in various types of geographic configuration, with various levels of ecological protection, and with various levels of international cooperation.
 Additionally, different organizations employ different definitions for TBPAs.
 Julia Marton-Lefevre broadly defines TBPAs as "areas that involve a degree of cooperation across one or more boundaries between (or within) countries."
 The Southern Africa Development Community's Protocol on Wildlife Conservation and Law Enforcement defines Transfrontier Conservation Area as "the area or the component of a large ecological region that straddles the boundaries of two or more countries, encompassing one or more protected areas, as well as multiple resources use areas."
 The Global Transboundary Protected Areas Network (GTPAN) lists four types of "transboundary conservation areas:"